 The Comprehensive Consultation

-The comprehensive consultation is an extended process that offers a high-level view of the church’s overall health and results in a greater understanding of the community as well as the church and a ministry plan that leads to greater effectiveness.
+The comprehensive consultation is an extended process that offers a deep view of the church’s overall health and results in a greater understanding of the community as well as the church and a ministry plan that leads to greater effectiveness.

 At the conclusion of the consultation you will receive a report giving you clear insights into your community and your church as well as a reasonable ministry plan to guide you toward a preferred future.